olivierbrcknr/mfadt-darkdata-zine/_posts/2021-04-28-Why-I-Am-Crocheting-My-Data-And-You-Should-Too.md

 ---
-title:Why I am crocheting my data and you should too
+title: Why I am crocheting my data and you should too
 desc: Examining non-digital encryption the benefits and the history
 author: Michelle Nee
 categories: ["Data Futures"]